 just the beginning of cannabis products finally tipping over the edge of many concurrent mainstream industries, like food & beverage and health & beauty.

 Particularly interesting is how approachable these categories are.
-As a way to access a new customer, or build a larger basket size, edible and beverage products usually have a different path to purchase.
-Traditionally used as a basket builder or secondary product, the innovation in this category can position edible and beverages to move from a secondary product to a first.
+As a way to access a new customer, or build larger basket size, edible and beverage products usually have a different path to purchase.
+Traditionally used as a basket builder or secondary product, the innovation in this category can position edible beverages to move from a secondary product to a first.